-Dr. Joe Blankholm
+Dr. Joseph Blankholm

-Areas of expertise
+Areas of Expertise:

 Religion and Politics, Spirituality, Nonreligion, Atheism, Secularism, Separation of Church and State, Religion in the United States, American Religious History

-Dr. Joe Blankholm
+Dr. Joseph Blankholm

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Ut elit tellus, luctus nec ullamcorper mattis, pulvinar dapibus leo.